shadiakiki1986/keras-models-factory/README.md

 # keras-models-factory
-Factory generating keras models, with unit tests proving they work
+Factory generating keras models, with unit tests proving they work.

-The repository includes tests showing that the networks perform well on certain datasets
+The repository includes integration tests showing that the networks perform well on certain datasets.

-The tests include caching so that if a test is interrupted and re-launched, it resumes from where it had reached
+The tests include caching so that if a test is interrupted and re-launched, it resumes from where it had reached.

+The idea is also available in the [keras integration tests](https://github.com/fchollet/keras/blob/master/tests/integration_tests/test_image_data_tasks.py)

 [LICENSE](LICENSE)